-The problem of CuO_2 ground state in high-temperature superconducting cuprate compounds or how to introduce the quasiparticles in such a way that the calculated physical quantities behave as ones obtained in the experimental measurements is still open.
-A classification of cuprate unusual physical properties leads to a generic (T,p) phase diagram, in terms of temperature T and the hole concentration p in the CuO_2 planes [1].
+The problem of CuO_2 ground state in high temperature superconducting cuprate compounds or how to introduce the quasiparticles in such a way that the calculated physical quantities behave as the ones obtained in the experimental measurements is still open.
+A classification of cuprate unusual physical properties leads to a generic (T, p) phase diagram, in terms of temperature T and the hole concentration p in the CuO2 planes [1].

-Present investigation is devoted to investigation of the magnetic susceptibility χ .
-Many different techniques have been proposed to research spin response of strongly correlated electron systems with one of those being CuO2 plane [1,2].
+Present investigation is devoted to finding the answer about the nature of quasiparticles investigating the magnetic susceptibility χ .
+Many different techniques have been proposed to investigate spin response of strongly correlated electron systems, one of those is CuO2 plane [1,2].

-One of the main questions in constructing the theory of HTSC is about the correct form for the dynamical spin susceptibility $\chi(\mathbf{q},\omega)$.
-For $\omega=0$, static q-dependent spin susceptibility has two limits: spatially uniform limit with $\mathbf{q}\to 0$ and staggered one with $\mathbf{q}\to (\pi,\pi)$, which is the antiferromagnetic (AF) wave vector [1].
+One of the main questions in constructing the theory of HTSC is about the correct form for the dynamical spin susceptibility $\chi(\mathbf{q}, \omega)$.
+For $\omega = 0$, i.e., static q-dependent spin susceptibility has two limits: spatially uniform with $\mathbf{q} \to 0$ and the staggered one with $\mathbf{q} \to (\pi, \pi)$, which is the antiferromagnetic (AF) wave vector [1].